Philip José Farmer’s World of Tiers (1965 – 1993)

 Hardly surprising then that the modern mythologies of Sci-Fi and Fantasy tapped into this rich vein of thought and legend speculating about the existence of parallel or alternative universes (with or without scientific rationales) which could be accessed via devices or portals derived from either magic or some super-science technology.
 It is a whole subgenre in itself, from Stargates to wardrobes, with endless possibilities and permutations.

 One of the most popular of these transdimensional tales is Philip José Farmer’s World of Tiers stories.
-Began in 1965 with The Maker of Universes the eventual six books of the series follow the adventures of Robert Wolff, an elderly man from the contemporary United States, who abandons home and family to take a journey through a portal to a mysterious and science-defying parallel world.
-There he participates in a series of high adventures on the grand, over-the-top Startling Stories or Amazing Stories type of way, and eventually comes into his own as he rediscovers his long lost identity, gains lordship of his own miniature artificial universe, and learns the secret history of the Earth.
-The books are littered with literary, mythological and historical references, as well as tying back to other stories and other characters in Farmer’s works, and playing spot-the-reference (and getting them) is part of the joy of reading the entire series.
-Admittedly the novels frequently portray the era they were written in: a time when men were men and women were women (or so the theory went in some people’s minds).
+Began in 1965 with The Maker of Universes the eventual six books of the series follow the adventures of Robert Wolff, an elderly man from the contemporary United States who abandons home and family to take a journey through a portal to a mysterious and science-defying parallel world.
+There he participates in a series of high adventures in the grand, over-the-top Startling Stories or Amazing Stories type of way, and eventually comes into his own as he rediscovers his long lost identity, gains lordship of his own miniature artificial universe, and learns the secret history of the Earth.
+The books are littered with literary, mythological and historical references as well as tying back to other stories and other characters in Farmer’s works.
+Playing the game of spot-the-reference (and getting them) is part of the joy of reading the entire series.
+Admittedly the novels frequently betray the era they were written in: a time when men were men and women were women (or so the theory went).
 However though characters and motivations may be less than rounded at times, the sheer break neck speed and imagination of the stories makes forgiveness of some outdated ideas easily forgiveable.
 If you can slip your critical faculties into retro mode and let the dubious morality and attitudes of some of the tales slide pass then this old fashioned adventure will be very definitely for you.